jvican/jvican.github.io/content/post/reduce-compile-times.md

 So we need to find a way to fix this in userspace if we want to make the logs disappear.
-The root of the issue is that both `materializeProduct` and `materializeCoproduct` are candidates of the implicit search and both are tried (to make sure there are no ambiguous implicits in the same scope).
+The root of the issue is that both `materializeProduct` and `materializeCoproduct` are candidates of the implicit search and both are tried (*for some reason*, both are considered eligible even though `materializeCoprodut` shouldn't and the compiler needs tro ty both to make sure there are no ambiguous implicits in the same scope).

 Let's try a trick.
 Let's move the definition of `materializeCoproduct` to a trait of low priority implicits that the `Generic` companion extends.
 This